 - Ideal if you’re trying to up your veggie consumption.

-- Fresh and tasty.
+- Fresh and tasty, crunchy and zippy.

 - Loaded with vitamin C

-- Made with just a few ingredients.
+- Simple to make with just a few ingredients.

 - Nutrient Dense.